 Snaps are containerised to ensure more predictable application behaviour and greater security.
 Unlike other container systems, the shape of this confinement can be changed through a set of interfaces.
 These are declarations that tell the system to give permission for a specific task, such as accessing a webcam or binding to a network port.

 It’s best to start a snap with the confinement in warning mode, rather than strictly applied.
 This is indicated through the

 devmode keyword.
 When a snap is in devmode, runtime confinement violations will be allowed but reported.
 These can be reviewed by running

 Because devmode is only intended for development, snaps must be set to strict confinement before they can be published as “stable” in the Snap Store.
 Once an app is working well in devmode, you can review confinement violations, add appropriate interfaces, and switch to strict confinement.

 Parts define what sources are needed to assemble your app.
 Parts can be anything: programs, libraries, or other needed assets.
-We’ll deal with libraries and other assets later, so for now we just have one part: a tarball containing the geekbench binary.
+For now, we just have one part: a tarball containing the

 dump plugin unpacks the file specified in the